wisdom-parts/wisdom-swift/README.md

 Each imp provides the root implementation (sometimes the entire implementation) of a "face" data type that provides the imp's interface. ("Face" is a pun on human face and "interface".)
 A given face is commonly implemented by multiple imps, which represent different ways of carrying out the face's responsibilities.
-Each imp has a globally, permanently unique "qualified name".

 A complete wise component is formed from a tree of imps, which is called a "clan".
 The face of the clan's root imp is also considered to be the face of the clan.